 Disruption of our program environment or any of the policies listed below will result in any or all of the following actions:

 Our program maintains a space where everyone can feel safe, have fun, and enjoy a positive academic experience.
 Including others and showing respect are important parts of our program.
-Any form of bullying, malicious, or harmful behavior will not be tolerated.
+Making comments or engaging in behaviour that one knows or should know is unwelcome, malicious, or harmful, will be considered harassment and/or bullying, and will not be tolerated.
+Similarly, making comments or engaging in behaviour that is sexual (physically or psychologically), that one knows or should know is unwelcome, malicious, or harmful, will be considered sexual violence, and will not be tolerated.

 Do NOT pull the fire alarm unless there is a fire.
 Students will be fined up to CAD $500.00 per fire truck that responds, typically 3.
 Should there be an actual fire, students are encouraged to use the alarms.

 Students are responsible for keeping their room clean.
 Male and female students are not permitted in rooms together, and all students must sleep in their assigned rooms each night.
 Students must ensure that their door is closed and locked behind them.
 They should keep their room keys with them at all times.
 The Program is not responsible for lost, damaged, or stolen items.
-If a student’s room key is lost or damaged, it will be replaced at their expense.
+If a student’s room key is lost or damaged, they will need to visit the New College Residence front desk, where the key will be replaced at their expense.

 Students are responsible for keeping all common areas (common rooms, lounges, hallways, bathrooms, laundry rooms, etc.) clean after use.
-If any common area is not kept clean, all students will help clean it.
+If any common area is not kept clean, please note that Camp Staff may ask for student help in cleaning the common area.
 Any damage to or the removal of any property within the residence is forbidden.
 Students will be required to pay for any damages to residence property.

 Attendance of all activities is mandatory.
 Failure to arrive on time will result in disciplinary action.
 It is the students’ responsibility to know when and where to be.
 Counsellors are always available to assist, if needed.
-Students are responsible for being respectful to their surroundings (e.g. museum rules, attraction rules, etc.).
+Students are responsible for being respectful to and obeying the rules of their surroundings (e.g. museum rules, attraction rules, etc.).

 Students must attend classes and workshops every day and on time.
 In the case of illness, the International Programs Office must be notified.
 Failure to attend programming without valid reason will result in disciplinary action.
 If a student is often absent, misbehaving, or not actively participating, their certificate will be at risk.
 Our staff have their own individual classroom and workshop policies.
-Students disrupting or harming the learning environment will be expelled from the program.
+Making comments or engaging in behaviour that one knows or should know is unwelcome, malicious, or harmful in the classroom learning environment, will be considered disruptive, and will result in disciplinary actions.
+Similarly, making comments or engaging in behaviour that is sexual (physically or psychologically), that one knows or should know is unwelcome, malicious, or harmful, will be considered sexual violence, and will not be tolerated.

 Under Canadian law, it’s illegal for those younger than 19 to purchase or consume alcohol or cannabis.
 If students are caught consuming, under the influence of, or in possession of alcohol or cannabis, the police will be notified.
 This will result in expulsion from the program.